Haiti

 Economic Impact

-About one third of Haiti's exports to the EU market are eligible for EBA preferences.
+Share of Haiti's exports to the EU in 2023 that were eligible for EBA preferences.

 Preference utilisation and export diversification